 What It Means

 When you go on these types of retreats, you're going to be with other couples who are experiencing some problems as well.
 That means you're all going to have the chance to talk to each other and figure out what's going on in each of your relationships and how you can all help each other.
-You and your partner are also going to have some alone time, without kids, work or anything else to distract you from each other.
+You and your partner are also going to have some alone time, without kids, work, or anything else to distract you from each other.
 It's going to be just like getting into that honeymoon phase again.

-Most couples who take part in a retreat have been seeing a counselor for some time, and the counselor has identified that the couple is experiencing considerable distress.
-A retreat gives a couple time together without the distraction of work and children and other responsibilities, and the opportunity to reconnect with each other, As well, they take part in intense counseling that otherwise would not be possible in a clinic setting where the couple is seen once a week or once every two weeks.
-Marriage retreats have proven to be between 70% and 90% effective therapy if the couple is sincerely motivated to find harmony together and fully committed to the relationship.
+Most couples who take part in a retreat have been seeing a counselor for some time, and the counselor has identified that the couple is experiencing some distress.
+A retreat gives a couple of time together without the distraction of work and children, and other responsibilities.
+It is an opportunity to reconnect with each other and take part in intense counseling that otherwise would not be possible in a clinic setting where the couple is seen weekly or biweekly.
+According to Marriage Rescue, "Marriage retreats have proven to be between 70% and 90% effective therapy."
+This appears when the couple is sincerely motivated to find harmony together and fully committed to the relationship.

 How to Deal with Differences